A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Introduction

-In this work we explore the theory of the {\em collapse of complex societies} in terms of the mechanisms leading to increasing societal complexity and ultimately to collapse.
-For this purpose, we implement an agent-based network model consisting of productive and administrative nodes.
-This implementation successfully recaptures the theory's expected behaviour of collapse due to diminishing marginal returns on complexity.
-We then go on and study its macroscopic dynamics in detail and identify two escape mechanisms from collapse: increasing the output elasticity of labour, or by allowing social mobility by stochastic transitions of nodes between productive and administrative states.
-In order to approach the theory of societal collapse from a conceptual angle, we here propose to reduce it to three key elements: \begin{enumerate} \item The basic currency of any society is energy, since labour and material goods can be viewed as derived from energy. \item Problems need to be solved when energy availability is deficient as a consequence of stochastic events or shocks.
-According to the self-reinforcing process denoted as \textit{energy-complexity spiral} (see above) this process always increases societal complexity. \item Gains in complexity are resembled by an increase in administration, since it encapsulates gains in specializations of social roles, hierarchies and control, as well as information flow.
-Additionally, the size of an administrative body is a very graspable example of complexity. \end{enumerate}
+In this work, we take an alternative approach and explore the theory of {\em collapse of complex societies} in terms of the mechanisms that lead to increasing societal complexity, diminishing resilience and ultimately collapse.
+To this end, we implement an agent-based network model consisting of productive and administrative nodes.
+This implementation successfully recaptures the theory's postulated behavior of collapse due to diminishing marginal returns to complexity.
+We then study its macroscopic dynamics in detail and identify two escape mechanisms from collapse: increasing the output elasticity of labor or allowing social mobility by stochastic transitions of nodes between productive and administrative states.
+In order to approach the theory of societal collapse from a conceptual angle, we propose here to reduce it to three key elements: \begin{enumerate} \item The basic currency of any society is energy, since labor and material goods can be viewed as driven by or derived from energy. \item Problems need to be solved when energy availability is deficient as a consequence of stochastic events or shocks.
+According to the self-reinforcing process denoted as \textit{energy-complexity spiral} (see above) this process always increases societal complexity. \item Increases in complexity can be modeled as increases in administrative capacity because they encapsulate increases in specialization of social roles, hierarchies and control, and information flow.
+Moreover, the size of an administrative body relative to the overall size of the system is a very tangible example of complexity. \end{enumerate}

 The remainder of this paper is organized as follows.
-We start with a thorough description of our proposed network model in the next section.
-We first present the basic model and then go on to describe a model variant, which includes a mechanism to counteract collapse.
-In the results section we first present the stochastic model by discussing exemplary trajectories of the system followed by the derivation of an analytical approximation.
+We begin with a thorough description of our proposed network model in the next section.
+We first present the basic model and then describe a model variant that includes a mechanism to counteract collapse.
+In the results section, we first present the stochastic model by discussing exemplary trajectories of the system followed by the derivation of an analytical approximation.
 Based on this approximation we present a comprehensive ensemble analysis of all crucial model parameters.
-The paper concludes with a discussion of all relevant results and an outlook to future work.
+The paper concludes with a discussion of all relevant results and an outlook on future work.